gomarble-ai/google-analytics-mcp-server/README.md

 1. **In your Google Cloud Console:**
    - Go to "APIs & Services" → "Library"
    - Search for "Google Analytics Data API" and enable it
-   - Search for "Google Analytics Admin API" and enable it

 ### 1.3 Create OAuth 2.0 Credentials